Michael Lohscheller

+Michael Lohscheller is a German businessman.
+Since October 2024, he is the CEO of Swedish automotive manufacturer Polestar.

-Michael Lohscheller is a business man, who worked as management control system for Jungheinrich, CFO at Mitsubishi Motors, CFO at Volkswagen Group, CEO at Opel and then VinFast of Vingroup from Vietnam.
+He previously worked as financial controller for Jungheinrich, CFO at Mitsubishi Motors, CFO at Volkswagen Group, CEO at Opel and then VinFast.

 Early life and education

 Lohscheller graduated from Osnabrück University of Applied Sciences (Germany) and the University of Barcelona (Spain) in 1992.
 During his working years, Michael Lohscheller completed a Master’s Program in European Marketing Management and obtained his M.A. at Brunel University London in 1996.

 Working

 Lohscheller began his career in 1992, working as a controller at Jungheinrich AG., then at DaimlerChrysler.

 In 2001, he transferred to Mitsubishi Motors and rose to be CFO.
 In 2004, he started as director of group marketing and sales control at Volkswagen AG.
 After four years, he assumed the position of CFO of Volkswagen Group USA.

 In 2012 Lohscheller moved to Adam Opel AG, where he became a board member.
 In June 2017, he was promoted to chief executive officer of the car manufacturer, now transformed into Opel Automobile GmbH, succeeding Karl-Thomas Neumann.
-By July 2021, he was the head of Renault Germany, Austria and Switzerland.
-His successor at Opel was Uwe Hochgeschurtz.
+Mid-July 2021 he announced his departure from Opel to pursue a career outside the Stellantis group.
+His immediate successor at Opel was Uwe Hochgeschurtz, previously the head of Renault Germany, Austria and Switzerland.

 In 2019, he received the Award Eurostar 2019 Magazine Automobile Automotive News Europe, Awards MANBEST 2019 was selected by the Jury of the Organization AUTOBEST and League Manager of the Year 2019 Magazine Autozeitung.

 In July 2021, Vietnam's Vingroup announced that Lohscheller would become the chief executive officer of the Vinfast car brand and be responsible for marketing the brand globally.
 In late December he stepped down from his position.

 In February 2022, Lohscheller was appointed President of Nikola Motor.
+In August 2023 it was announced that he would be stepping down due to a family health matter.

+On August 28, 2024, Polestar announced the appointment of Michael Lohscheller as CEO, effective October 1, 2024, succeeding Thomas Ingenlath.
+Lohscheller, with a background in leading automotive companies such as Opel, VinFast, and Nikola, is set to guide Polestar through its next growth phase as the company aims to expand its global presence in the premium electric vehicle market.